XCSoar/XCSoar/README.rst

 ======

-XCSoar is a tactical glide computer for Android, Linux, Mac OS X, Windows and Windows CE/Mobile.
+XCSoar is a tactical glide computer for Android, Linux, Mac OS X, and Windows.

 This file is aimed at developers.
+Developers should read the manual which may be built by running in the XCSoar source base directory

+make manual

+The output will be found in output/manual/XCSoar-developer-manual.pdf

-Users should read the manual which can be found on the `XCSoar home page <http://www.xcsoar.org/>`__.
+Users can refer to the Users' Manual which, for the latest release, can be downloaded via the `XCSoar home page <https://xcsoar.org/>`__.

 Getting the source
 ------------------